 The Disability Access Route to Education (DARE) is a third level alternative admissions scheme for school-leavers whose disabilities have had a negative impact on their second level education.
 DARE offers reduced points places to school leavers who as a result of having a disability have experienced additional educational challenges in second level education.

-DARE is for school leavers under the age of 23 as of 1 January 2017 who have the ability to benefit from and succeed in higher education, but who may not be able to meet the points for their preferred course due to the impact of a disability on their second level education.
+DARE is for school leavers under the age of 23 as of 1 January in the year of entry who have the ability to benefit from and succeed in higher education, but who may not be able to meet the points for their preferred course due to the impact of a disability on their second level education.
 Applicants to DARE can present with an Irish Leaving Certificate, A-Levels and other EU qualifications.

 Maynooth University reserves reduced points places for eligible DARE and / or HEAR applicants on all undergraduate courses.
 A minimum of 5.5% of first year intake is reserved for students entering Maynooth University through DARE and HEAR on reduced points.
 Click here for information on the number of reduced points places available on each course.